ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 ```

 So you can't *all* use port `4000`.
 If you want something unique for this lab
-you can use `4000` + the number of the machine you're sitting in front of if in
+you can use `2600` + the number of the machine you're sitting in front of in
-room B260, and `7000` + that number if in room B270.
+room B260.
 Or experiment!

 The cool thing about running it on these computers is you can access it from
 other computers!
 After starting the server, you can load your web page from
 other places!
 For example, if you're on `ieng6-201.ucsd.edu` running on port
 1234, you can open `http://ieng6-201.ucsd.edu:1234` from another computer in the
 lab or your laptop to see the output of the running server (this only works from
-the UCSD network, so that means you'd need to be on the UCSD-Protected network).
+the UCSD network, so that means you'd need to be on the `UCSD-Protected` network).
 Neat – you've deployed a web server!

+**Important Note:** You need to be on `UCSD-Protected` Wi-Fi when trying to start
+the server or visit one of the URLs.

+**Write down in notes** - Why is this the case that you have to be on UCSD-Protected Wi-Fi?
+Write down your thinking/thoughts.
+Feel free to talk to your neighbor and lab group!

 **Write down in notes** - Team up with another member of your group that you haven't worked with yet.
 Get their server URL and port number, and access their number server on